← Back to Topics

 Can I maximize QSBS benefits through multiple issuers?

-Answer: Yes.
-The per-issuer limit applies separately to each issuer.
-If you hold QSBS from multiple qualified small businesses, you can exclude gains from each, subject to each issuer's separate limit ($10 million or $15 million, depending on acquisition date).
+Answer: Yes, the per-issuer limits on exclusion apply independently to each qualified issuer.
+Thus, if an investor holds QSBS from several different qualifying small businesses, they can exclude gains from each, subject to the separate per-issuer limits of $10 million or $15 million, depending on the acquisition dates.

 Common Mistakes